 The STEM Center is having a contest to see what students think!
 We have a brand new StarLab which will allow us to provide amazing new presentations to schools in the area.
 To celebrate we are asking your students to write a short paper on what they think about an important topic in astronomy.

-The topic for the paper is What Experiments Should Be Part of the First Human Mission to Mars?
+The topic for the paper was What Experiments Should Be Part of the First Human Mission to Mars?
 Mars has long been a source of fascination for us Earthlings and missions to map and explore it started in the 1970s with the Soviet Union’s Mars program.
 The first mission to reach the red planet from Earth was the Mars 2 orbiter and lander in 1971.
 The first autonomous rover to drive around the surface was NASA’s Sojourner which landed as part of the Mars Pathfinder mission.
 More recently the twin rovers Spirit and Opportunity landed in 2004 and the massive Curiosity rover landed in 2012, all of which transformed our understanding of Mars (and continue to)!

 Future missions are planned including India’s Chandrayaan-3, the European Space Agency’s Rosalind Franklin, China’s Chang’e–5, and NASA’s Mars 2020 rover.
 What a lot of people are most excited about, however, is the dream of sending humans to Mars.
 A mission with actual people seems the stuff of science fiction but multiple space agencies and private companies around the world are actively pursuing it.
 NASA itself has a goal of landing humans on Mars by 2033.